jagenjo/litescene.js/guides/scripting.md

 Keep in mind that myfunction must be a public method attached to the context (p.e. this.myfunc), otherwise the system wont be able to remove it automatically.

+### Input ###

+You can bind events for actions performed by the user (like mousedown, keydown, etc) or read the input system directly (using the LS.Input object).

+Check the [Input guide](input.md) to see more information abour reading the input.

 ### API exported methods ###

 However, there are some events that scripts usually want to use, like **start**, **init**, **render**, **update** and **finish**.